Advertisement

-Patient information: Two patient information handouts on constipation in children, written by the authors of this article, are provided on pages 479 and 481.
+Patient information: See related handouts on chronic constipation in children and help for constipation, written by the authors of this article.

 Constipation has been defined as “a delay or difficulty in defecation, present for two or more weeks, sufficient to cause significant distress to the patient.”1 This condition is responsible for an estimated 3 to 5 percent of physician visits by children.2 Constipation often causes more distress to parents and other caregivers than to the affected child.
 Many caregivers worry that a child’s constipation is the sign of a serious medical problem.